Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Statistical methods

 \subsection{A potential outcome approach and definition of the causal effect}

-We propose a hierarchical modeling framework for spatial causal inference in the presence of preferential sampling.
 Denote the spatial domain of interest as $\calD\subseteq\mathbb{R}^2$.
-There exist two policies, denoted $a=0$ and $a=1$ which in the MPA analysis represent no protection and protection policies, respectively.
-We specify the response model in terms of potential outcomes \citep{rubin1974estimating}.
-Denote $Y_a(\bs)$ as the potential outcome under policy $a\in\left\{0,1\right\}$ at spatial location $\bs\in\calD$.
-Then the potential outcome model for each policy is
+There exist two policies, denoted $a=0$ and $a=1$, which in the MPA analysis represent no protection and protection policies, respectively.
+Under each policy $a\in\left\{0,1\right\}$, let us define a potential outcome $Y_a(\bs)$ at location $\bs\in\calD$.
+This represents the outcome, such as fish biomass in our example, that would be observed at each location $\bs\in\calD$ for each policy group $a\in\left\{0,1\right\}$.
+Let $\bX(\bs)$ be a $p$-dimensional vector of covariates or pretreatment variables and define $\calX = \{\bX(\bs):\bs\in\calD\}$.
+Let $A(\bs)$ denote the policy indicator such that $A(\bs)=a$ if location $\bs$ is assigned policy $a$.
+The estimands of interest are the local and average causal effects.
+The local causal effect is